lebusa/go-web-server/README.md

 ## Features
 The server:
-- handles static content from a directory (i.e. static HTML content) via an http module's Handle
+- handles static content from a directory (i.e. static HTML content) via an **net/http** package's Handle
-- handles basic response via an http module's handleFunc
+- handles basic response via an **net/http** package's *handleFunc*
 - uses a self-signed TLS certificate
-- uses a mutex to avoid race conditions for requests to one of its routes (/counter)
+- uses a mutex to avoid race conditions for requests to one of its routes - */counter*